 The Definition of Lumens

-As horsepower describes the amount of engine power available, lumens describes the amount of light output as a measurement of candle strength.
+As horsepower describes the amount of engine power available, lumens describe the amount of light output as a measurement of candle strength.
 Therefore, one lumen provides enough light to illuminate the same area as one candle or candela.

-While the term lumens has been around for a considerable amount of time, until recently it was rarely used in the United States and certain other countries.
+While the term lumens has been around for a considerable amount of time, until recently, it was rarely used in the United States and certain other countries.
 Most people are more familiar with the term “watts”.

 Difference between Lumens and Watts: Shedding Light on Flashlight Brightness

-Understanding Lumens in Flashlights:
+Understanding Lumens in Flashlights

-Tactical: The tactical version is a high lumens flashlight designed to blind or disorient a potential assailant.
+Tactical: The tactical version is a high-lumens flashlight designed to blind or disorient a potential assailant.
 Plus, many tactical flashlights offer low lumens setting so you can successfully navigate at night.
-For tactical flashlights, you’ll need at least 130 lumens on the high setting to do the job with a low light setting of 5 to 15 lumens for navigation.
+For tactical flashlights, you’ll need at least 130 lumens on the high setting to do the job, with a low light setting of 5 to 15 lumens for navigation.

 Emergency: The purpose of the emergency flashlight is to attract attention to your location.
-You’ll need the brightest LED flashlight lumens with a pulse or strobe setting which can be seen for miles away.
+You’ll need the brightest LED flashlight lumens with a pulse or strobe setting which can be seen from miles away.
 Also, you’ll need a low-level setting if you get lost at night and need to find your way around.

-All in all, understanding what lumens are and the brightness you need for your flashlight will help considerably when choosing between different models.
+Understanding what lumens are and the brightness you need for your flashlight will help considerably when choosing between different models.